-Mountain biking the trails in Whakarewarewa Forest can be one of the best days out on your bike you will ever have.
+Mountain biking in Whakarewarewa Forest can be one of the best days on your bike you will ever have.

-That’s what visitors tell us when they've tagged along with a couple locals for a ride in the woods.
+That may be a bold statement, but that’s what visitors tell us when they've tagged along with a couple locals for a ride in the Redwoods.

-So how do you ride the redwoods like a local?
-Start with a map!
-Get one at a bike shop, one of two i-SITEs, or the Waipa mountain bike car park.
+It’s OK to ask for directionsIf you want to ride like a local, simply start with a map!
+Get one at one the several bike shops around town, one of our two i-SITE Visitor Information Centres, or the Waipa mountain bike car park.

 Get your head around the lay of the land.
 The Rotorua forest has a high, curving spine along its eastern side.
-The main entrance at Waipa, off SH5 just south of town, is at the base of a sloping bowl that leads to that spine, 400 metres above.
-A slew of trails occupy the flat part of the bowl; roads or trails climb the sides; and trails drop back down from various points along the top edge.
+The main entrance at Waipa, off State Highway 5 just south of town, is at the base of a sloping bowl that leads to that spine, 400 metres above.
+A slew of trails occupies the flat part of the bowl; roads or trails climb the sides; and trails drop back down from various points along the top edge.

-There are also entrances to the forest at Long Mile Road, easily accessed via trails from town, and at Forest Hub 2, currently under development on Tarawera Road, on the far side of the spine from Waipa.
+There are also entrances to the forest at Longmile Road, easily accessed via trails from town, and at Te Putake o Tawa, recently opened on the far side of the spine from Waipa.

 Most rides will mean a decent climb to get a good downhill run.
-A mid-level rider with a bit of fitness can get to a highpoint in half an hour or so, and can easily do it a couple of times in a ride.
+A mid-level rider with a bit of fitness can get to a high point in half an hour or so, and easily do it a couple of times in a day.

-Let’s take a casual sort of rider, looking for a ride on grade 2 and 3 trails.
-Starting at Waipa, pedal out on to Tahi.
-Follow that to Creek, then decide whether to pedal to the top or take a shuttle.
-Dawdling up the Wash, Direct Road, and Frontal Lobotomy under pedal power will take a bit longer than riding Mad If You Don’t and then taking Hill Road to the shuttle stop, and the bus to the top.
+Starting at Waipa, pedal out to Tahi.
+Follow that to Creek Track, then decide whether to pedal to the top or take a shuttle.
+Dawdling up The Wash, Direct Road, and Frontal Lobotomy under pedal power will take a bit longer than riding Mad If You Don’t and then taking Hill Road to the shuttle stop, and the bus to the top.

 Corners back to the bottom is a great run.
 Eagle vs Shark is a fast-flow trail to the far side of the forest.
-From there riders can turn right towards Lake Tikitapu, and take The Feeder to Tangaroamihi and on around the south side of the forest to finish down the cycleway Te Ara Ahi back to Waipa.
-Or they can turn left after EvS and head back along Black House Loop to Apumoana.
-At the top of that cruisey climb they can ride forestry roads to the lower half of Corners, and home.
+From there riders can turn right towards Lake Tikitapu and take Feeder Grade 2 or Feeder Grade 3 to Tangaroa-mihi and on around the south side of the forest to finish down the cycleway Te Ara Ahi back to Waipa.
+Or you can turn left after Eagle vs Shark and head back along Black House Loop to Apumoana.
+At the top of that cruisey climb, you can ride forestry roads to the lower half of Corners, and then home.

 Pressed for time?
-Start at Long Mile Road, take Katore Road, back down Tokorangi, Turkish Delight, and Challenge Trail.
+Start at Longmile Road, take Katore Road, back down Tokorangi, Turkish Delight, and Challenge.

-The options are endless.
-When you know how to stitch together three decent loops, we unofficially dub you a local!
+The options really are endless.
+As soon as you stitch together three decent loops, we unofficially dub you a local!

 *Content supplied by local mountain bike legend Gary “Gaz” Sullivan of NZO.